vivaria/edisonrul.ing/docs/source/cards/b/battery-charger.md

 ### Card Rulings

-●You can't activate Batteryman Charger's effect if you don't have any eligble Batteryman monsters remaining in your hand/Deck.
+*   You can't activate Batteryman Charger's effect if you don't have any eligble Batteryman monsters remaining in your hand/Deck.